The Forest Primeval

 Exhibition Proposal

-The Forest Primeval is a live performance showcasing the work of visual artist Daniel Paashaus (aka paas-haus) and musician and composer Alex Luquet (aka Sailcloth).
-The show features the duo’s short film collaborations, along with live music and scoring, spoken word, projected photography, and an accompanying gallery of 2-d and 3-d artwork, including masks.
+The Forest Primeval is the product of an ongoing collaboration between musician and composer Alex Luquet (aka Sailcloth) and filmmaker Daniel Paashaus (aka paas-haus).
+These original live performances and gallery installations showcase the duo’s short films, soundscapes, photography, spoken word, sculptural work, and live music, including live film scoring.
 All of these elements come together to form a thought provoking and intimate study on humanity’s relationship with nature and a meditation on human impact and legacy.

 The Live Performance